thangel/tidalplant/README.md

 # tidalplant
-A short operational model for the simulation of tidal power plants.
+Operational model for the simulation of tidal power plants.

 The aim of this project is to include short examples for the simulation of tidal range power plants through a 0-D modelling technique.
 A finite difference approach is used to simulate the project in time.